 Unit Plan

 You will develop a comprehensive unit for the teaching of any topic in elementary mathematics studied this semester.
 (This means measurement in geometry, geometry, rational numbers (fractions and decimals), and some advanced ideas in algebraic thinking are NOT appropriate topics.)
-This unit plan will encompass 10 days of instruction, though you will not be writing plans for every day.
+This unit plan will encompass 10 days of instruction, review, and assessment.

-The unit will be developed and shared online using Google sites.
-It will be due in pieces over the course of the semester and will be revisable until the final due date.
-It must include the components listed and described below.
-These components will be created as separate pages on your web site.
+The unit will be developed and shared online using Google Sites.
+It is due in pieces over the semester and will be revisable until the final due date.
+It must include the components listed and described below, which will be created as separate pages on your website.

 • VA Standards of Learning and relevant Common Core Standards